demisto/content/Packs/IronPort/Integrations/CiscoEmailSecurityApplianceIronPortV2/README.md

 ### cisco-esa-report-get
 ***
 Get statistics reports.
-Please note, each report type is compatible with different arguments, please refer to Addendum for Cisco Secure Email Gateway ("Secure Email Reporting" sheet in the file), in order to view the dedicated arguments for each report type. https://www.cisco.com/c/dam/en/us/td/docs/security/esa/esa14-0/api/AsyncOS-14-0-API-Addendum.xlsx
+Note that each report type is compatible with different arguments.
+Refer to Addendum for Cisco Secure Email Gateway ("Secure Email Reporting" sheet in the file), to view the dedicated arguments for each report type. https://www.cisco.com/c/dam/en/us/td/docs/security/esa/esa14-0/api/AsyncOS-14-0-API-Addendum.xlsx